 Students on Temporary Visas may drive using their overseas driver permit so long as it is current, valid and written in English or they carry their licence and an English translation.

-In Victoria, students with a Permanent Visa may use their overseas driver permit as above for 6 months, but after that must have a Victorian Driver licence.
-In Tasmania, students with a Permanent Visa may use their overseas driver permit as above for 3 months, but after that must have a Tasmanian Driver licence.
+Students with a Permanent Visa may use their overseas driver permit as above for 6 months, but after that must have a Victorian Driver licence.